-- 0 No current need; no need for action or intervention. - There is no evidence of self-harm behaviors.

-- Has the child head banged or done other self-harming behaviors? - If so, does the caregiver's support help stop the behavior? - 1 Identified need requires monitoring, watchful waiting, or preventive activities.
-History, suspicion or some evidence of self-harm behaviors.
-These behaviors are controllable by caregiver. - 2 Action or intervention is required to ensure that the identified need is addressed; need is interfering with functioning. - Child's self-harm behaviors such as head banging that cannot be impacted by supervising adult and interferes with their functioning. - 3 Problems are dangerous or disabling; requires immediate and/or intensive action.
+- No evidence of any needs; no need for action.
+There is no evidence of self-harm behaviors. - Questions to Consider - Has the child head banged or done other self-harming behaviors? - If so, does the caregiver's support help stop the behavior? - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion or disagreement. - History, suspicion or some evidence of self-harm behaviors.
+These behaviors are controllable by caregiver. - 2 Action is required to ensure that the identified need is addressed; need is interfering with functioning. - Child's self-harm behaviors such as head banging that cannot be impacted by supervising adult and interferes with their functioning. - Need is dangerous or disabling; requires immediate and/or intensive action.
 Child's self-harm behavior that puts their safety and well-being at risk. - NA Child is younger than 12 months of age.